 Sleep disorders are extremely common, affecting about 70 million Americans.
-The expert team at Integrated Neurology Services provides a variety of diagnostic sleep test services at four convenient locations in four Northern Virginia locations in Alexandria, Falls Church, Lorton, and Reston.
+The expert team at Integrated Neurology Services provides a variety of diagnostic sleep test services at four convenient locations in four Northern Virginia locations in Alexandria, Falls Church, Lorton, and serving the Vienna, VA community.
 If you think you have a sleep disorder, call your nearest office or book an appointment online today.

 Sleep disorders prevent you from getting quality, restful sleep.
 As a result, you may experience daytime sleepiness and dysfunction.
 The team at Integrated Neurology Services diagnoses and treats many sleep disorders, including: